pekkis/hardcore-react-training/README.md

 ## Computer Requirements

 - MacOS, Linux or Windows all work.
-  - In Windows, it works at least in WSL.
+  - In Windows, it works at least in WSL 2.
 I use that myself when hobby coding.
     Native Windows?
 I have absolutely no clue.
   - If it doesn't work, just boot this up in some Linux virtual machine.
-- The current version of Node.js (14.x), just to be sure.
+- The current stable version of Node.js (14.x), just to be sure.
 Might work on older or newer ones too, but no guarantees!
 - The [Yarn package manager](https://yarnpkg.com).
 It will probably work with vanilla NPM just as well too but dunno.
 I've been using Yarn.